-Canbriam has fulfilled its obligations under the Agreement that it was required to meet to date, including the exercise of the first option by accelerating a payment of \$3.5 million (\$2.45 million to Squatex and \$1.05 million to Petrolympic) prior to November 30, 2009.
+Canbriam has fulfilled its obligations to date under the Agreement, including the exercise of the first option by accelerating a payment of \$3.5 million (\$2.45 million to Squatex and \$1.05 million to Petrolympic) prior to November 30, 2009.
 Canbriam has to drill and case or abandon two vertical wells down to the Utica Formation and/or 30 metres into the top of the Trenton Formation before December 31, 2010, to be entitled to a 60% interest over the next 8,000 hectare block.